redhat-developer/app-services-cli/docs/commands/rhoas_connector_stop.md

 ### Synopsis

-Stop the current Connectors instance or stop a Connectors instance by providing its ID
+Stop the current Connectors instance or stop a Connectors instance by providing its ID.

 ```
 rhoas connector stop [flags]